-So, you’re a small business, you have social media but you aren’t seeing any results?
+So, you’re a small business owner, and you have social media, but you aren’t seeing any results?
 Could you be going about it the wrong way?

 I can’t tell you the number of businesses, big and small who are treating social media like a catalogue - pushing product images out two, three times per day and expecting a sales uplift in return.

 This is not how social media works, social media is a community and often a source for many users to pass away time and connect with their friends and their favourite brands.
-Your customers do not want your products on their feed, if they want to shop they can browse your website.
+Your customers do not want your products alone in their feed, if they're going to shop, they can browse your website.

 Let’s imagine your product isn’t that aesthetically pleasing, let's say you sell dog food.
-You could post pictures of the tins and bowls of the food but that's not exactly going to bring in the likes and the followers is it?
+You could post pictures of the tins and bowls of the food, but that's not exactly going to bring in the likes, and the followers.
 What you could do, is inspire your audience and provide value!

 You can also encourage User Generated Content (UGC), not only does this cut down on the amount of content you have to create, but it spreads your brand further.
-Ask your customers to share content on them (or their dogs in this case) enjoying your products, you could ask them to use a particular hashtag to be entered into a competition to win some of your newest or best selling products, helping to get your brand into the hands of potential new customers and increase exposure of your social media accounts and therefore your brand.
+Ask your customers (or their dogs in this case) to share content of them enjoying your products.
+You could ask them to use a particular hashtag to be entered into a competition to win some of your newest or best-selling products thus helping to get your brand into the hands of potential new customers and increase exposure of your social media accounts and therefore your brand.

-Following these steps does take time, and when I run my training sessions, my clients are always shocked that you can't just post photos and get sales.
+Following these steps does take time, and when I run my mentoring sessions, my clients are always shocked that you can't just post photos and get sales.
 Sadly nothing in life comes that easy!
 You just can't expect that by posting a couple of promotional posts a day that your followers and engagement will increase.
-If it was that simple, social media consultants wouldn't have jobs!
+If it was that simple, social media consultants wouldn't have jobs.

 © 2017 Social Mouth Ltd